-Nature and Purpose of Organization The Georgetown Hospital Foundation ("Foundation") is associated with Halton Healthcare Services Corporation ("HHSC").
+Nature and Purpose of Organization

+The Georgetown Hospital Foundation ("Foundation") is associated with Halton Healthcare Services Corporation ("HHSC").
 Operations commenced on January 2, 2006, on the day the operations of the Georgetown Hospital were transferred to HHSC.
 According to the Corporation's by-laws, all resources of the Foundation must be provided to or used for the benefit of the Georgetown site of HHSC.
 The Foundation is incorporated, without share capital, under the Ontario Corporations Act and is a registered charity under the Income Tax Act and, as such, is exempt from income taxes.

+Revenue Recognition

-Revenue Recognition The Foundation follows the restricted fund method of accounting for contributions.
+The Foundation follows the restricted fund method of accounting for contributions.
 Restricted and unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

 Investment income is recognized when earned.

+Deferred Revenue

-Deferred Revenue Deferred revenue of the unrestricted fund represents amounts received in advance relating to restricted revenue from external sources.
+Deferred revenue of the unrestricted fund represents amounts received in advance relating to restricted revenue from external sources.
 These amounts will be recognized as revenue in the ensuing fiscal year corresponding with the period in which the related expenses are incurred.

+Donations In-Kind

+The Foundation receives non-cash donations throughout the year.
+These donations in-kind are not recognized in the financial statements.

+Contributed Services

-Contributed Services A substantial number of volunteers contribute a significant amount of their time each year.
+A substantial number of volunteers contribute a significant amount of their time each year.
 Because of the difficulty of determining the fair value, contributed services are not recognized in the financial statements.

-Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures during the reporting period.
+Use of Estimates

+The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures during the reporting period.
 Actual results could differ from management's best estimates, as additional information becomes available in the future.

+Donor Restricted Funds

+The donor restricted funds are to be used for specific purposes as specified by the donor.

+Capital Funds

+The capital funds are internally restricted by the Board of Directors of the Foundation and are to be used for future redevelopment capital needs.

+Financial Instruments

-Donor Restricted Funds The donor restricted funds are to be used for specific purposes as specified by the donor.
-Financial Instruments Financial instruments are recorded at fair value when acquired or issued.
-In subsequent periods, investments and investments for endowment and donor restricted endowment are reported at fair value, all other financial instruments are reported at cost or amortized cost less impairment, if applicable.
+Financial instruments are recorded at fair value when acquired or issued.
+In subsequent periods, all investments have been designated to be in the fair value category, with gains and losses reported in operations.
+All other financial instruments are reported at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in circumstances indicate that an asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are charged to the financial instruments for those measured at amortized cost.

-March 31, 2021